bglarkin/efficient_intercepts/veg_survey_report.md

 ### Species richness vs. survey effort

+Species richness in the point-intercept survey data ranges from 2 to 55.
-Predicted species richness declines with a decreasing number of intercept points measured at a survey location.
+Species richness predicted by rarefaction declines with a decreasing number of intercept points measured at a survey location.
 The decline is approximately linear from 200 to 80 intercept points, and then falls more steeply after a point of inflection at 80 intercept points.
 For this figure, species richness is shown as a percent of the total for